When do I select my program concentration (i.e. major)?

 Can I apply to Grad School with a Medial in Psychology?

-A medial provides you with excellent background for professional programs (law, teaching, medicine, social work, counseling, public admin, MBA, etc) and for non psychology, but related, grad programs such as epidemiology, public health, development studies, as well as for the work force, but it does impede progress into a grad psychology, management studies, or health studies program which is research based.
-These programs look for advanced research methods (PSYC 300/6.0) and a thesis (PSYC 501/9.0) as examples of demonstrated research ability.
+A medial provides you with excellent background for professional programs (law, teaching, medicine, social work, counseling, public admin, MBA, etc) and for non-Psychology, but related, graduate programs such as epidemiology, public health, development studies, as well as for the work-force, but it does impede progress into a grad psychology, management studies, or health studies program which is research based.
+These programs look for advanced research methods (PSYC 301/3.0 and PSYC 302/3.0) and a thesis (PSYC 501/9.0) as examples of demonstrated research ability.

-Should I choose the Thesis or Seminar Option?
+Should I choose the Thesis or the Seminar Option in my fourth year of the Major?

 Thesis - you would work with a supervisor and under the guidance perhaps of senior students in the supervisor's lab, on a project of your own.
 The workload varies over the year, some weeks it dominates your life as you design stimuli, run participants, or analyze the data, other weeks there is little to do as you await your supervisor's feedback on a draft or wait to meet with the TA to discuss how to handle a statistical question.